 They often use the sciences and maths to solve problems and the day to day can alter drastically.
 If you haven’t considered working in chemical engineering it may be time to reconsider, as there are a whole host of benefits you can experience in a growing and intriguing industry.

-Engineers are in demand globally and with the chemical industry constantly developing, you’ll be needed in many places, so you’ll have the freedom to choose where you live and work.
+Engineers are in demand globally and with the chemical industry constantly developing, you’ll be needed in many places, so it’s likely that you will have the freedom to choose where you live and work.
 Which can be important to so many people.

 From start to finish

 So, it’s likely that you will be involved with a lot of ‘start to finish’ projects in the chemical industry.
 Projects can take a long time to conceive and follow through to the end, so if you’re part of the next big chemical engineering project, you can experience the satisfaction that comes from seeing a project though to the very end and measure its success.

 Room to evolve and progress